-4.3 Run-Time System Overhead
+4.6 Run-time system overhead

 To explore the run-time overhead of our system, we compare the performance of a without-GCH Jikes RVM versus a with-GCH Jikes RVM.
 In the with-GCH version, the profile information is read, the FCPs are instrumented and at each invocation of an FCP the cost-benefit model is computed, however, it will never trigger a collection.
 For computing the overhead per benchmark, each benchmark is run multiple times and the average overhead is computed over these runs.
+Table 3 shows the average overhead over all heap sizes with both collectors.
 The average overhead over all benchmarks is 0.3%; the maximum overhead is 1.3% for 227_mtrt.
+The negative overheads imply that the application ran faster with instrumentation that without instrumentation.
+We thus conclude that the overhead of GCH is negligible.